yzdxs/learn-anything/readme.md

 ### [15: elon musk: tesla, spacex, and the quest for a fantastic future](https://my.mindnode.com/oGry1D2y682DZSzo8yxxWuf1muezNEVR2BzK8uZN)

+### 17: trump revealed: the definitive biography of the 45th president

 ## awareness

 ### last chance to see